Techniques

 Spinning Side Kick

-In karate, the spinning side kick, known as Ushiro Mawashi Geri (後ろ回し蹴り), is an advanced technique that combines a 360-degree spin with a side kick, delivering a powerful strike from an unexpected angle.
-This kick is often utilized in kata performances and advanced sparring due to its complexity and effectiveness.
+The Spinning Side Kick, known in Japanese as Ushiro Mawashi Geri (後ろ回し蹴り), is an advanced technique that combines a full body spin with a side kick, delivering a powerful strike from an unexpected angle.
+“Ushiro” (後ろ) means “back” or rear, “Mawashi” (回し) means circular, and …

 Triple Lunge Punch